 - Video projector (a video that is synced to the actions in the video score are projected alongside a live feed from inside the piano).
 This video can be found here.

 - HD hand held camera – A camera operator is to move the camera based on instructions given via an audio score (delivered through headphones).
-These instructions include: following the left or right hand of the performer, being still, zooming to close-up or wide shot, blur, focus or creating a shaky handheld motion.
+These instructions include: following the left or right hand of the performer, being still, zooming to close-up or wide shot, covering the eye of the camera, blur, focus or creating a shaky handheld motion.
 This audio score can be found here.
 The starting position of the camera is pointing inside the piano with the entire piano in frame.

 - External computer (running video software which projects the live feed and the live performance video as a split screen) – the Jitter patch can be found here.
 Video hardware is needed to link up the HD camera with the external computer.

 A technical diagram can be found here, long with an aerial view of the stage out.
 Finding ways of simplifying the setup is encouraged.

 All these objects and their modifications can be provided by the composer.

 Below are 3 videos which explain how to read the video score, along with video examples of live interactions with the score.
 The footage comes from the archival video Mapping Australia (1966).
 These 3 videos form the basis of the piece: 1.
 Pencil On Map 2.
 Rock Pick Hitting Rock & 3.
 Map Engraving (with falling tree footage).

 (These are not complete renditions of what the performance would be.
 They are for instructional purposes only).

 1. Wooden Mallet – Pencil On Map

 Make contact with the piano using the wooden mallet when the man’s pencil touches the map.